Skip to content

 PathError

-If the path is malformed, empty, attempts to modify a tuple, uses an invalid fill_strategy, or uses an out-of-bounds negative index.
+If path is malformed, path doesn't exist (when create=False), attempts to modify tuple, uses out-of-bounds negative index, or would create sparse list.

 Examples: